Classification of Multiwavelength Transients with Machine Learning

-Visualising feature vectors is quite difficult because of their often high-dimensional nature.
 One tool commonly used to visualise higher-dimensional spaces is $t$-distributed Stochastic Neighbor Embedding or $t$-SNE \citep{vanDerMaaten2008}.
 It works by computing the probability that two points are similar in the higher dimensional space based on its Euclidean distance.
 It does this for every pair of points in the feature set, then attempts to find a lower dimensional representation of these points that preserves the probability distribution.
-Thus points clustered in this lower dimensional representation correspond to points clustered in the original higher dimensional space. $t$-SNE uses Student's $t$-distribution when determining the degree of similarity of two points.
-We stress that $t$-SNE plots are useful tools for visualisation purposes only, and cannot be used as classifiers themselves due to their stochastic nature.
+Thus points clustered in this lower dimensional representation correspond to points clustered in the original higher dimensional space. $t$-SNE uses Student's $t$-distribution when determining the degree of similarity of two points. \ksfour{It is important to note that distances are not preserved when transforming to the lower dimensional space but rather the probability distributions.
+Therefore, while these visualisations can be used to give us some intuition into how the data points are distributed in higher dimensional space, they can not be used to infer the classes of the data points.} We stress that $t$-SNE plots are useful tools for visualisation purposes only, and cannot be used as classifiers themselves due to their stochastic nature.\\~\\